DEIB-GECO/Docker_VariantHunter/README.md

 VariantHunter supports two types of analyses: *Lineage Agnostic* and *Lineage Aware*.

 The underlying mechanism of both the metodology is the same: each AA mutation is analyzed for a time period of 4 weeks.
-For each week the frequency of the mutation (computed as "number of sequencing harboring the mutations"/"total number of sequences") is considered (the four blue dots in the above figure); then, a linear model is fitted on the four data points (red line in the figure).
+For each week the frequency of the mutation (computed as "number of sequencing harboring the mutations"/"total number of sequences") is considered (the four blue dots in the below figure); then, a linear model is fitted on the four data points (red line in the figure).
 The slope of the regression line represent *how fast* the mutations is growing (i.e., its percentage is increasing).
 Positive slopes indicate and increasing trend, while negative values of the slope indicates a decreasing trend.

 ![plot](./src/line.jpg)